-B. Criteria: the use-specific numeric criteria set forth in 20.6.4.900 NMAC are applicable to the designated uses, except that the following segment-specific criteria apply: specific conductance of $400 \ \mu$ S/cm or less for all perennial tributaries except West Fork Gila and perennial tributaries thereto, specific conductance of $300 \ \mu$ S/cm or less. main stem of the Gila river above Gila hot springs and $400 \ \mu$ S/cm or less for other reaches; 32.2° C (90°F) or less in the east fork of the Gila river and Sapillo creek downstream of Lake Roberts; the monthly geometric mean of E. coli bacteria 126 cfu/100 mL or less, single sample 235 cfu/100 mL or less.
+B. Criteria: the use-specific numeric criteria set forth in 20.6.4.900 NMAC are applicable to the designated uses, except that the following segment-specific criteria apply: specific conductance of 400 μ S/cm or less for all perennial tributaries except West Fork Gila and perennial tributaries thereto, specific conductance of 300 μ S/cm or less. main stem of the Gila river above Gila hot springs and 400 μ S/cm or less for other reaches; 32.2°C (90°F) or less in the east fork of the Gila river and Sapillo creek below Lake Roberts; the monthly geometric mean of E. coli bacteria 126 cfu/100 mL or less, single sample 235 cfu/100 mL or less.